 Your feathered friends are counting on you to provide the safest feeding environment possible.
 Many people are unaware that thousands of birds die annually primarily due to infections from poorly maintained bird feeder and bird baths.
 Use a 9:1 water to bleach solution on a weekly or bi-weekly basis to prevent bird-borne diseases, or better yet, find a feeder you can easily clean and sanitize in your dishwasher.
 Find tips for cleaning/sanitizing your feeder(s) here.
 YouTube video: How to clean your bird feeder.

 Remember to wash your hands thoroughly after handling any bird feeder.

-7) Make sure you stock your feeder in the winter months, as food can be scarce for Cardinals during this time.
+During the winter food can be scarce for Cardinals.
 They will likely nest near reliable food and clean water sources.

 discovering a new food and water source (especially if you’re trying to attract them to a window feeder), but if they are around, they will find you if you are consistent!

 In the meantime, other bird species will settle in with a new, reliable food and water source, but the Cardinals will be the brightest of them all!
 Enjoy!